Challenger 1: Operational service

 During Operation Desert Shield it was decided that the 1st (UK) Armoured Division would be placed under the command of the US VII Corps.
 This corps would form the armoured fist of the Coalition forces, tasked with destroying the bulk of the Iraqi forces.
 The forces of VII Corps crossed the Saudi border into Iraq, and then crossed into Kuwait.
 The 1st (UK) Armoured Division was the easternmost unit in VII Corps' sector, its Challenger tanks forming the spearhead of the advance.
 The division advanced nearly 350 km within 97 hours, destroying the Iraqi 46th Mechanised Brigade, 52nd Armoured Brigade and elements of at least three infantry divisions belonging to the Iraqi 7th Corps in a series of battles and engagements.
-They captured or destroyed about 300 Iraqi tanks and a very large number of armoured personnel carriers, trucks, reconnaissance vehicles, etc. Patrick Cordingley, the British commander of 7th Armoured Brigade, said later that "Challenger is a tank built for combat and not competitions.".
+They captured or destroyed about 300 Iraqi tanks and a large number of armoured personnel carriers, trucks, reconnaissance vehicles, etc. Patrick Cordingley, the British commander of 7th Armoured Brigade, said later that the "Challenger is a tank built for combat and not competitions.".

 The main threat to the Challenger was deemed to be the Iraqi Republican Guard's T-72M tanks; each British tank was provided with twelve L26A1 "Jericho" depleted uranium (DU) shells specifically for use against T-72Ms, but during the course of the Coalition's ground campaign none were encountered as the division was withdrawn beforehand.

 After the Gulf War, Challenger 1 tanks were also used by the British Army in Bosnia and Herzegovina and Operation Joint Guardian, the NATO-led drive into Kosovo.

 Challenger 1 gunnery

 In action the Global Positioning System (GPS) and Thermal Observation and Gunnery System (TOGS) fitted to Challenger 1 proved to be decisive when engaging the enemy, allowing attacks to be made at night, in poor visibility and through smoke screens.
 During the First Gulf War, British Challengers destroyed roughly 300 Iraqi tanks without suffering a single loss in combat.

-There are multiple accounts of Challenger 1 tanks successfully engaging and destroying targets at exceptionally long ranges, well in excess of the L11A5 main gun's expected operational range of 1200 metres.

 On 26 February 1991, a Challenger 1 under the command of Captain Tim Purbrick of the 17th/21st Lancers attached to the Queen's Royal Irish Hussars, destroyed an Iraqi T-55 tank at a range of 3600 metres, followed soon after by a petrol tanker at a range of 4700 metres using L23A1 APFSDS 'fin' rounds with tungsten–nickel–copper penetrators.

-That same day, a tank of the Royal Scots Dragoon Guards, call sign '11B', engaged and destroyed an Iraqi tank at a range of 5100 metres using a L26A1 APFSDS with a depleted uranium penetrator.
+That same day, a tank of the Royal Scots Dragoon Guards engaged and destroyed an Iraqi tank at a range of 5100 metres using a L26A1 APFSDS with a depleted uranium penetrator.
 This is believed to be the distance record for a successful tank-on-tank, direct fire, kinetic round engagement.